 Travellers are advised to seek a travel health consultation for individual risk assessment from a suitably qualified healthcare professional ideally 6 – 8 weeks prior to their trip.

-All travellers should avoid contact with blood and bodily fluids by:
+All travellers should avoid contact with blood and body fluids by:

 - Avoiding unprotected sexual intercourse, condoms (including use for oral sex) provide good but not complete protection.